8 Best Golf Irons For Mid Handicappers – 2024 Reviews & Buying Guide

 Buying Guide

-As a mid-handicapper, when you’re looking to invest in an iron set that will serve you for years to come, there are some key things that you should take into consideration.
-They are:
+As a mid handicapper, when you’re looking to invest in an iron set that will serve you for years to come, there are some key things that you need to take into consideration:

 1. Your Goals

-Your performance goals will drastically change the kinds of irons you should consider.
+Your performance goals are a key factor that determine the kinds of irons you should consider.

 In particular, how much forgiveness do you want in your iron?
 Do you want an iron with more of a players-like look and feel that will challenge your game, or do you want to play it safe with a chunkier profile?